 01. Invest in your workspace and tools

 I always recommend buying higher-quality materials for watercolour.
 Good paints will last years when used carefully, and heavier weight paper won't buckle and wrinkle from the water as much, making learning for any experience level easier.
+Explore your options with the best watercolour paper guide.

 02. Find references around you